-- (a) the proposed statement that financial statements are prepared from the perspective of the entity as a whole; and - (b) the proposed going concern assumption.
+- (a) clarify that a trade-off may need to be made between relevance and faithful representation and specifically between relevance and measurement uncertainty; but - (b) not discuss how such a trade-off is made. - On 22 September 2016 the Board tentatively decided to confirm: - (a) the proposed statement that financial statements are prepared from the perspective of the entity as a whole; and - (b) the proposed going concern assumption.